Interview Simiona Serban

 For an artist, the biggest vice is anything that would keep you repeating yourself; most artists & designers create only variations based on certain techniques and styles.
 Lingering on aesthetic and technical elements is another key vice.
 It causes you to look at everything from a narrow perspective.
 Creativity requires a wide perspective.

 Only generating solutions for problems you’re presented with or only generating answers for questions others ask is also a big problem.
-This could end up in a certain level of creativity, but in the end, real artistic creativity only happens with the artist asking questions from within.
-Only then the artist can go back to self and create a unique creative language.
+This could end up in a certain level of creativity, but in the end, real artistic creativity only happens with the artist asks questions from within.
+Only then can the artist go back to self and create a unique creative language.

 There are also worldly problems—for example, Time.
 Or mostly lack thereof.
 The extensive long periods of production make you lose your touch and excitement, or short periods do not give you time to think and better your design in the way you imagine.
 Both can keep you from realising what you created in your mind.
 Another factor is the funds.
 Or mostly lack thereof 🙂 You can design at many surpassing levels when it comes to our creation form, but it is very usual that they may not be the more affordable choice.
 And maybe, interestingly, it’s sometimes the technology itself, when it cannot respond to the needs of the design, or it’s more impractical than optimal.
 So maybe the technology that would realise our design is not even invented.